Boris J is not our Prime Minister

 Royal Courts of Justice, London.
 Mon 15 Jul 2019

-cities against the criminal inaction by the government on climate and ecological
+major cities against the criminal inaction by the government on

-offence.
+criminal offence.
 The protesters brought a yacht named after Polly

 Higgins who fought for years for an Ecocide Law to the Royal Courts of

 Justice and continued her fight blocking the Strand all day with

-performances, discussions, speeches, music and ceremonies in front of the yacht.
+performances, discussions, speeches, music and ceremonies in front of